davidgasquez/handbook/Open Data.md

 ## Extra Thoughts
 - There are already open source projects like [Airbyte](https://airbyte.com/) that could be used to build open data connectors.
 It would make possible replicating something from `$RANDOM_SOURCE` (like the Ethereum blockchain) to any destination (like IPFS).
+	- This could be used as a way to make open adapters for datasets.
+The community could write parsers that know how to read data from HuggingFace, GitHub, Datalad, ...
 - [Making a SQL interface](https://twitter.com/josephjacks_/status/1492931290416365568) to query and mix these datasets could be a great step forward since it'll enable tooling like `dbt` to be used on top of it. **Data-as-code**.
 	- SQL should be enough for unlocking most part of the potential.
 E.g: joining Wikipedia data to Our World In Data.
 	- There are some [web3 DAOs already using `dbt` to improve data models](https://github.com/MetricsDAO/harmony_dbt/tree/main/models/metrics)!